 The disease rarely occurs in adults, but it is the most common type of leukemia in children.
 The most common disease diagnosed in men than in women.

 - Radiation exposure.
 It has long been known that high doses of radiation increase the risk of acute lymphocytic leukemia.
 There is some evidence that the holding of an X-ray during pregnancy increases the likelihood of leukemia in the child as a child.

 - Exposure to benzene.
 Interaction with this chemical may in industries such as chemical, pharmaceutical, printing; for the production of rubber, shoes, gasoline.
 The higher the level of exposure for many years, the greater the risk.
 Benzene is also found in cigarette smoke.

 - Smoking and consumption of coffee.
 A review of studies (meta-analysis) in 2009 showed that parental smoking in the home increases the risk of ALL in children.
 This includes the father's smoking before conception.
-These French study (ESCALE) in 2013 showed that the consumption of more than 2 cups of coffee a day during pregnancy significantly increases the risk of ALL in the child's childhood.
+These French study (ESCALE) in 2013 showed that the consumption of more than two cups of coffee a day during pregnancy significantly increases the risk of ALL in the child's childhood.
 However, more research is needed.

 - Genetics.
 Some rare hereditary diseases increase the risk of acute lymphoblastic leukemia: Down syndrome, Fanconi anemia, ataxia telangiectasia.
 Also, as a possible cause is called lymphocytic leukemia chemotherapy.
 Treatment with chemotherapy, as etoposide, mitoxantrone, amsacrine and idarubicin - increases the likelihood of ALL after many years.